 The priority value is used to indicate whether the destination should be a destination for a given category.
-A high priority indicates that RDRs from a category should be sent a particular destination.
-No priority indicates that RDRs from a category should not be sent to a particular destination.
+A high priority indicates that RDRs from a category should be sent to a particular destination.
+A low priority indicates that RDRs from a category should not be sent to a particular destination.

-Priority also is related to the redundant forwarding mode, in that it indicates which is the primary active connection.
-Priority values have no effect in simple-load-balancing or multicast forwarding modes.
+Priority is related to the redundant forwarding mode, in that it indicates which is the primary active connection.
+Priority values have no effect in multicast forwarding mode.